fluffle/ca-scripts/README.md

 Creating a certificate
 ----------------------

   The **ca-create-cert**(1) script can generate three "types" of certificate:
 *server* certificates for securing a service with SSL/TLS; *client* certificates for authenticating a client to these services; and *user* certificates for authentication, S/MIME e-mail signing or encryption, and code signing.
 There are minor but important differences in the key usage extensions present in these different certificate types, details can be found in the documentation for **ca-create-cert**(1).
+In each case, a Common Name must be provided to give a unique name for the certificate.

   **ca-create-cert**(1) takes a number of options to customise the generated certificate.
-The *--type* option is mandatory, and for *server* certs it is very likely that the *--alt-name* option will be useful to set X.509v3 subjectAltName DNS records for other hostnames for the server.
-Both the server hostname and any alternative names will be fully-qualified to **CA\_DOMAIN** if they do not contain any dots, but if unqualified names are passed in they are also preserved as alternative DNS names in the certificate.
-The private key may be encrypted with 3DES, and optionally the certificate, key, and CA certificate can be bundled together into a PKCS#12 format certificate archive.
-By default certificates are valid for 365 days from signing, but this may be changed with the *--days* option.
+The **--type** option defaults to creating *server* certs.
+It is likely that the **--alt-name** option (which sets X.509v3 subjectAltName DNS records for other hostnames for the server) will be useful; it may also be used when creating *client* certs.
+Both the server hostname and any alternative names will be fully-qualified to **CA\_DOMAIN** if they do not contain any dots unless the **--no-qualify** option is used.
+If unqualified names are passed in they are preserved as alternative DNS names in the certificate.
+The private key may be encrypted with 3DES using the **--encrypt** option, and the certificate, key, and CA certificate can be bundled together into a PKCS#12 format certificate archive by passing **--pkcs12**.
+By default certificates are valid for 365 days from signing, but this may be changed with the **--days** option.

   The certificate's DN can be completely changed from the defaults provided by **ca-scripts.conf**(5), but be wary as by default the generated openssl config file requires that the country (C) and organisation (O) fields match those of the CA certificate.
 A comment may also be set that will show up in user browsers when they click on their padlock icons to examine the certificate's properties.
 As  with the CA setup, the steps to generate the certificate can be split up so that configurations that are created from templates can be edited beforehand.